The Evolutionary Dynamics of Modern Dating: ENM, Boy Sober, and Gendered Strategies

 For Men:

-Develop Emotional Presence – Build emotional intelligence and communication skills to engage more fully in relationships, which leads to more trust and satisfaction.
+Develop Emotional Presence Build emotional awareness, regulation and communication skills to engage more fully in relationships, which leads to more trust and satisfaction.

 More fulfilling and stable connections based on trust and depth rather than temporary pleasure.